haasr/woolychat_releases/readme.md

 **Network Access Permission:**
 When you first start WoolyChat, macOS may show a dialog asking if you want to allow the application to accept incoming network connections. **You must click "Allow"** for WoolyChat to work properly.
 This permission allows the app to run a local web server that your browser connects to.

+### Windows Security & Permissions

+**Firewall Permission:**
+When you first start WoolyChat, Windows Firewall may show a dialog asking if you want to allow the application to communicate on your network. **You must click "Allow access"** for WoolyChat to work properly.
+This permission allows the app to run a local web server that your browser connects to.

 ### Data Storage

 WoolyChat stores all your data in a safe, standard location: